Human and Organizational Leadership and Development, B.A.

 Honors in the School of Education

 During the fall semester of the senior year, an honors student in the School of Education participates in the first of a two-course sequence.
 This first course is an honors thesis class to begin the thesis preparation and writing process.
-During the spring semester of the senior year (likely the HDFS internship semester), the student takes the second course in the honors class sequence.
+During the spring semester of the senior year the student takes the second course in the honors class sequence.
 Across the two courses the student completes an honors thesis.
 In the spring semester there is an oral examination to defend the thesis.
 The program is limited to students with a minimum cumulative grade point average of 3.3 at the start of the fall semester of the senior year.
 That is, students who wish to undertake a senior honors thesis project must have a cumulative GPA of 3.3 or higher in order to begin the project, and must maintain a cumulative GPA of 3.3 or higher through graduation.